kubernetes-sigs/aws-efs-csi-driver/examples/kubernetes/encryption_in_transit/README.md

 ## Encryption in Transit
-This example shows how to make a static provisioned EFS PV mounted inside container with encryption in transit enabled.
+This example shows how to make a static provisioned EFS persistence volume (PV) mounted inside container with encryption in transit enabled.

 **Note**: this example requires Kubernetes v1.13+